 1501 14th St. NW Washington, DC.
 This smaller theater offers a broad range of plays by some of the world's greatest contemporary playwrights.
 Located near Dupont Circle in Washington, DC.

-08 of 081333 H Street NE Washington, DC.
-Housed in an historic movie theatre, the performing arts center is home to a diverse group of locally renowned theatre and dance companies, symphony orchestras, choral groups and arts education programs.
+1333 H Street NE Washington, DC.
+Housed in a historic movie theater, the performing arts center is home to a diverse group of locally renowned theater and dance companies, symphony orchestras, choral groups, and arts education programs.
 As the artistic anchor in the thriving H Street corridor, the Atlas is committed to its neighborhood and arts community.